 There is a lot to see in Bezirgan, charming village houses and gardens and depending on the season you will see plants, animals being shorn, wool processed, grain winnowed and fruit and vegetables laid out for winter use.
 Bezirgan is a relaxing place and its friendly people are full of traditional Turkish hospitality.
 The village makes an interesting day trip and you can walk about the village, observing Turkish country life with its slow pace or alternatively, walk in the mountains encircling the village.
 There are also several Lycian ruins to be seen within the village itself.

 The village is reached after a scenic drive high above Kalkan with a spectacular view of the Mediterranean below as well as a look into the depths of the Kaputaş Gorge.
 A remarkable change in vegetation is seen before one reaches the crest of the mountain valley where Bezirgan lays below in all its beauty.

-Again you will notice in the summer how much clearer and cooler the air is compared to the coast, there is no humidity here and often in August this is the ideal place to come for a traditional Turkish breakfast or to while away the hours over lunch.
+Again you will notice in the summer how much more straightforward and cooler the air is compared to the coast, there is no humidity here and often in August, this is the ideal place to come for a traditional Turkish breakfast or to while away the hours over lunch.

 Both the villages of Bezirgan and Islamlar are worthy of a visit, even if it is to just escape the coastal heat for a few hours.